 Host: Bev @ My Reader's Block

-- Challenge runs from January 1, 2021 to December 31, 2021.
-All books should be read during this time period.
+- Challenge runs from January 1, 2019 to December 31, 2019. all books should be read during this time period.
 Sign up any time between now and November 1, 2019.

 - All books must be mysteries.
 Humor, romance, supernatural elements (etc.) are welcome, but the books must be mysteries/crime/detective novels first.